Hayouung/mogglesguard/README.md

 # Getting started

-1. Install with:

-   npm install
+I expect you to have Node.js installed.

+### Setup config

-2. In `example.env`, change the tokens and IDs.
+In `example.env`, change the tokens and IDs then rename the file to `.env`.

 Read [this](https://discordjs.guide/preparations/setting-up-a-bot-application.html) if you don't know how to get those.

-3. Deploy commands with either:
+### Deploy commands

+Deploy commands to just your server (useful for testing) with:

     npm run deploy

-for just your server or
+... or globally with:

     npm run deploy:global

-for all the servers.
+### Finally... run bot

+    npm start

-4. Hail to the king, kupo!
+Hail to the king, kupo!

 # Usage